 Impact sound is made by something hitting the wall or floor and the noise transmitting through it.
-The test for this sound uses a machine to simulate footfall noise on the floor which is then measured by a sound level meter in the home below.
+The impact test for this sound uses a tapping machine to simulate footfall noise on the floor which is then measured by a sound level meter in the home below.

-In addition to access to the property, we need to generate quite loud noises to carry out the testing so you should warn people about this in advance.
-Although we are working with noise, the area being tested needs to be quiet so we can accurately measure the noise level of the test.
+In addition to access to the property, we need to generate quite loud noises to carry out the sound testing so you should warn people about this in advance.
+Although we are working with noise, testing sound insulation actually requires the area being tested to be quiet so we can accurately measure the noise level of the test.

 If you need sound insulation testing for your current project, please call our team on 01403 253439 or email email@example.com.
 We can provide you with expert advice and are happy to offer a free, no obligation quote.